LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-research-software.md

 List all operations that your software provides, and describe them along with corresponding input and output data types.
 If possible, use terms from a domain ontology like EDAM.

 ### Thing 6: Use standard (community agreed) formats for inputs and outputs
 In order for people to use your software, they need to know how to feed data to it -- standard formats are easy ways to exchange data between different pieces of software.
-By sticking to standards it is possible to use the output from another piece of software as an input to your software (or the other way around).
+By sticking to standards, it is possible to use the output from another piece of software as an input to your software (or the other way around).
 For example, FASTA is a format for representing molecular sequences (DNA, RNA, protein, …) that most sequence analysis tools can handle.
 NetCDF is a standard file format used sharing of array-oriented scientific data.

 **Activity:**
 What are the relevant standards in your field?
 Which are the groups/organizations that are responsible for standards in your field?
 Is there a place where you can find the relevant standards and a detailed description?
 What other tools use these standards?
 If possible, use such standard formats as input/output of your software and state which you are using.
 (Avoid to define your own standards! http://imgs.xkcd.com/comics/standards.png)